 The public system of social services also includes child protection, with competences passed on to the regions to enact legislation with the best interest of the child as guiding principle.
-The latest national plan was the II Adolescence 2013-2016 integrating all childhood and adolescence policies.
+The latest national plan was the II National Strategic Plan for Childhood and Adolescence 2013-2016 integrating all childhood and adolescence policies.
 In child protection, it promotes the adaptability of foster care and speeds up adoption.
 The regions, responsible for legislation and implementation, have all established plans for residential and family care, with all regions prioritising family care.